 Theatre West Virginia, Audible and Public Theater bring “Coal Country” from NYC to WV for free performance

-A Cast of Veteran Actors & Grammy Award Winner Steve Earle Come to Beckley Monday, May 9th to Tell the Story of the Upper Big Branch Mine DisasterBECKLEY, WV, USA, April 25, 2022 /EINPresswire.com/ -- Theatre West Virginia has teamed with Audible Theater to present The Public Theater’s critically acclaimed Coal Country, written by Drama Desk winners Jessica Blank and Erik Jensen and featuring original music written and performed by Grammy Award winner Steve Earle, on Monday, May 9th at 7:30 pm at the Woodrow Wilson High School Auditorium, 400 Stanford Road in Beckley WV.
+A cast of Veteran Actors & Grammy Award Winner Steve Earle Come to Beckley Monday, May 9th to tell the story of the Upper Big Branch Mine DisasterBECKLEY, WV, USA, April 25, 2022 /EINPresswire.com/ -- (New York City) Theatre West Virginia has teamed with Audible Theater to present The Public Theater’s critically acclaimed Coal Country, written by Drama Desk winners Jessica Blank and Erik Jensen and featuring original music written and performed by Grammy Award winner Steve Earle, on Monday, May 9th at 7:30 pm at the Woodrow Wilson High School Auditorium, 400 Stanford Road in Beckley WV.
 This production comes to West Virginia following a celebrated return engagement in New York earlier this spring.

-All tickets for this one-time-only presentation of Coal Country will be free thanks to the generous support of Len Tow and Audible, the leading creator and provider of premium audio storytelling.
+All tickets for this one-time-only presentation of Coal Country will be free thanks to the generous support of The Tow Foundation, The Marquit-Grieser Fund and Audible, the leading creator and provider of premium audio storytelling.

 Theatre West Virginia Executive Director Scott Hill says that Audible and The Public Theater (well known for bringing Hamilton to the stage) are bringing the entire Coal Country production to Beckley to present the show “about West Virginians, in West Virginia for the first time.”
 That includes the entire cast of veteran actors as well as acclaimed country and Americana singer/songwriter Steve Earle (“Copperhead Road”, “Guitar Town”).